BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 * **Gandalf**

 If, during the End phase of any turn, Pippin and Gandalf are in base contact and Gandalf is mounted, Pippin may mount Shadowfax and be treated as a passenger.
 Gandalf may not enter the western half of the board until Pippin has reached him.

-**PARTICIPANTS**

-**Good:** Gandalf the White on Shadowfax; Peregrin Took, Guard of the Citadel; Húrin the Tall, Warden of the Keys; Ingold, Warden of the Rammas Echor; Irolas, Captain of the Guard; 36 Warriors of Minas Tirith: 12 with shield, 12 with spear & shield, 12 with bow.

-**Evil:** Goroth, Captain of the Morannon; Zagdûsh, Orc Captain; Morannon Orc Captain with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 3 Mordor Trolls.

 ![](../media/scenarios/gondor_at_war/the_streets_of_minas_tirith.jpg)